ironcross32/Bat_Outta_Hell/README.md

 ### Graphics

 This game contains rudimentary graphics and should be playable by those with sight.
-However, owing to the fact the developer is blind, any issues with the visuals should be reported in an issue.
+However, owing to the fact the developer is blind, any problems with the visuals should be reported in an issue, especially if they are game-breaking.